dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 Finally, you'll compose these steps in reliable workflows.

 This tutorial assumes you've finished our [quickstart](./quickstart.md).
-For convenience, we recommend initializing a new DBOS application and starting a database for it:
+For convenience, we recommend initializing a new application and starting a database for it:

 ```
 npx -y @dbos-inc/create -n <app-name>
 cd <app-name>
 export PGPASSWORD=dbos
 ./start_postgres_docker.sh
-npx dbos-sdk migrate
+npx dbos migrate
 truncate -s 0 src/operations.ts
 ```